nandanrao/summerschool/README.md

 * Multidimensional Scaling

-## Simple NLP
+## Day 5: Simple NLP & Discrete Distributions

-Text is everywhere, and understanding how turn natural language into a statistical distribution is key to understanding how we can work with it.
-This module is interesting not just because there are so many simple techniques that can be extremely useful, but also because it will allow us to extend our knowledge of Bayesian formulations and see again how reasonable assumptions allow us to learn vast amounts from our data.
+We will explore several simple techniques in NLP that are extremely effective in practice and also because it will allow us to extend our knowledge of Bayesian formulations and see again how reasonable assumptions allow us to learn vast amounts from our data.
+We'll briefly introduce some other ideas, and students will work on their final personal project for the rest of the day.

 #### Topics:
 * Preprocessing, Tokenization, Bag-Of-Words Models, TF-IDF.
 * Discrete distributions.
-* Naive Bayes + LDA
 * Word and Document Embedding
-* Neural Nets?

-#### Exercises:
-* Kaggle Competition

-## Implementation / Odds & Ends

-Our last day will consist of a brief overview of some other interesting topics we didn't get a chance to cover, after which attendees will start a personal project that they can continue after the workshop.

 * Intro to Network/Graph Analysis
 * Optimization
 * Probablistic Programming
-* Big Data

 #### Exercises:
 * Final Personal Project.

+## Day 5+: Workday

+Saturday will be an optional day to come in and continue working on personal projects, ask questions, etc.